just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-Tutorial.rst

     <p>
     <h3>Tutorial</h3>
     <p>To get started, <a href="http://ai2.appinventor.mit.edu/?repo=templates.appinventor.mit.edu/trincoll/csp/tutorials/aias/IHaveADreamStarter.asc" target="_blank">
-    open the I Have a Dream Starter project with the embedded tutorial in App Inventor</a> and login with your Google account into App Inventor.
+    open the I Have a Dream Starter project with the embedded tutorial in MIT App Inventor</a> and login with your Google account into MIT App Inventor.

      Follow along with your teacher or the following video tutorial.
 You can also use the embedded tutorial in the template or the <a href="https://drive.google.com/open?id=1Bg64PZclbPwhFg8Qg2GZJw5hVC08tDIFBhs5bBbyves" target="_blank" title="">text-version of this tutorial</a> or the <a href="https://drive.google.com/open?id=1x9KDcEIyXwC7_h-bRJQCe-sIuXpQTGSRUnONxMs-MLA" target="_blank">short handout</a>. </p>